FaisalHammad1999/futureproofwiki/Browserify.md

 ```

 ### Require with success!
-Now refresh or ropen your index.html in your browser and check the console - the require error should be gone!
+Now refresh or reopen your index.html in your browser and check the console - the require error should be gone!

 ### Updating your bundle
 *Do not update bundle.js directly* \